dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 library where it does happen to be possible to distinguish those two intents._

-### Enum classes

-An `enum` declaration can still not be extended, mixed in or implemented.
-It's effectively as closed as a `final` declaration, even inside its own library.
-Therefore no modifiers can be applied to an `enum` declaration, and it cannot be used as a `mixin`.

 ### `@reopen` lint

 We don't specify lints and metadata annotations in the language specification,